Search

 Minnesota Housing Logo

-The HOME Program can either preserve or increase the supply of decent, safe and sanitary
+The program can either preserve or increase the supply of decent, safe and sanitary

 affordable housing for low-income individuals and families.
 For preservation projects,